-- 5. If a course has been retaken, both the original grade and the grade received when the course was repeated shall appear on the student's transcript.
+5. If a course has been retaken, both the original grade and the grade received when the course was repeated shall appear on the student's transcript.
 For purposes of computing the student's GPA, both the original grade and the grade received when retaking the course shall be used.
-For a student who previously took a law school course to earn credit in other degree programs and who is permitted to repeat the course as a law student, the law school GPA shall be based on the grade earned while the student pursues the Juris Doctor degree.
-See Part V.D. - 6.
-Grades for courses taken prior to an interruption of studies of more than three years will not be used in computing a student's GPA.
+For a student who previously took a law school course to earn credit in other degree programs and

+6. Grades for courses taken prior to an interruption of studies of more than three years will not be used in computing a student's GPA.